Landlord-Tenant Lawyers in Camp Hill, PA

 Our team of expert landlord-tenant attorneys have successfully represented landlords in evictions, ejections, recovering for damages caused by tenants, and securing wage attachments against former tenants.

 Unlike other firms, we don’t believe in exorbitant hourly fees that leave you guessing what your legal counsel will end up costing at the end of your legal case process.
 At your initial appointment, you will be quoted a competitive rate based solely on what resolving your crisis will entail.
-Charging extra for standard services is just not acceptable to us.

 What is Landlord-Tenant Law?